ScottLogic/blog/_posts/2023-11-12-testing-LLM-based-applications-strategy-and-challenges.md

 - Pytest-bdd
 - LangChain
 - Blog
-summary: A case study of testing a customised GPT powered chatbot to present strategy and challenges to test LLM-Based applications.
+summary: A case study of testing a customised GPT-powered chatbot to present strategy and challenges to test LLM-Based applications.
 author: xchen
 ---